gcy346447065/reliable_sync/README.md

 # reliable_sync
-for code and design docs test by lxd
+for code and design docs

-test by gcy
+test by lxd